How much do you know about psoriasis, the chronic autoimmune disease that causes red, scaly patches on the skin?

 Every August, the National Psoriasis Foundation (NPF) sponsors Psoriasis Awareness Month to better educate the public and raise awareness about psoriasis.
 Affecting approximately 7.5 million Americans, psoriasis is a relatively common skin disorder that causes often painful flare-ups that can last weeks or months.

 We encourage you to join us here at ECHO in participating in Psoriasis Awareness Month, a public education initiative that started 20 years ago.
-ECHO has a close connection with those with psoriasis, as cannabinoids like cannabidiol (CBD) have shown to be a promising treatment agent for autoimmune disorders and skin conditions.
+ECHO has a close connection with those with psoriasis, as cannabinoids like cannabidiol (CBD) may be beneficial for autoimmune disorders and skin conditions.
 We actively support families and individuals facing health challenges by contributing CBD products.

 In observance of Psoriasis Awareness Month, throughout the entire month we’ll be sharing information on psoriasis and how cannabinoids like CBD may be beneficial.